ashokv22/nimesa-assignment/README.md

-# S3 Service API Documentation
+# Nimesa Assignment API Documentation

 This Spring Boot application exposes a set of REST APIs for discovering EC2 instances and S3 buckets, retrieving job results, and querying S3 bucket objects.